ALHNk/UniversityManagementSystem/README.md

     http://localhost:8080/lesson/{id}    is a get method endpoint  to get specific lesson.
 CAN BE ACCESSED BY ANY CLIENT

-    http://localhost:8080/enrolment/add/lesson/{lessonID}   is an endpoint that can be accessed only by the STUDENT; it adds new lesson to the logged in STUDENT http://localhost:8080/enrolment/delete/lesson/{lessonID}  is an endpoint that can be accessed only by the STUDENT; it deletes lesson from the logged in STUDENT.
+    http://localhost:8080/enrolment/add/lesson/{lessonID}   is an endpoint that can be accessed only by the STUDENT; it adds new lesson to the logged in STUDENT except url, you will also have to put Authorization Token. http://localhost:8080/enrolment/delete/lesson/{lessonID}  is an endpoint that can be accessed only by the STUDENT; it deletes lesson from the logged in STUDENT except url, you will also have to put Authorization Token.

+        ALL the IDs of teacher or lesson you can find with get methods that were show above.